DLS Middle School Model

 - Purposeful focus on vocabulary and social use of the target language.

-- Students are taught 3 or more content areas in target language.
+- Students are taught three content areas in their target language.

-- Students are required to take a third language as an elective in the middle school.
+- Students have the option to take a third language as an elective.

-In the DLS middle school program, students are required to study a target language (Mandarin Chinese or Spanish), plus English, social studies, science, mathematics, arts (visual arts and music), technology, and physical education.
-One of our goals is to arm students with the communication, linguistic, and analytical skills that can be adapted to interdisciplinary units with other core subjects: mathematics, social studies, and science.
-We at DLS believe in academic rigor in our target languages (Mandarin Chinese and Spanish) to prepare students for success in an increasingly global community.
+In the DLS middle school program, students are required to study a target language (Mandarin Chinese or Spanish), plus English, social studies, science, mathematics, the arts (visual arts, music, theatre), technology, and physical education.
+One of our goals is to equip students with the communication, linguistic, and analytical skills that can be adapted to interdisciplinary units with other core subjects: mathematics, social studies, and science.
+We believe in academic rigor in our target languages (Mandarin Chinese and Spanish) to prepare students for success in an increasingly global community.
 Technology is also integrated in both the target language and English learning content.

 Language Use During a Typical Academic Day